Jimwi/ilets_words/day28/2 20 Signs You're Emotionally Mature_en-GB.md

 19. You recognise how your distinctive past colours your response to events - and learn to `compensate` for the `distortions` that result.
 You accept that, because of how your childhood went, you have a `predisposition` to `exaggerate` in certain areas.
 You become suspicious of your own first impulses around particular topics.
 You realise - sometimes - not to go with your feelings.

 20. When you start a friendship, you realise that other people don’t principally want to know your good news, so much as gain an insight into what troubles and worries you, so that they can in turn feel less lonely with the pains of their own hearts.
-You become a better friend because you see that what friendship is really about is a sharing of vulnerability.
+You become a better friend because you see that what friendship is really about is a sharing of `vulnerability`.

 Our Emotional Barometer is a tool to help us more clearly explain our moods.
 Click the link on screen now to find out more.